IEG’s Summer School on Causal Inference

 The Institute of Economic Growth shall issue a Certificate of Participation (CoP) upon fulfilment of 100 percent attendance criteria and other parameters.
 Those who present their ongoing research work will get a separate certificate of presentation.

-Chair of The Summer School
+Chair of The Winter School

 Prof. Sabyasachi Kar (Director, IEG)